FCBGP/rpki-rpa-verification/draft-xu-sidrops-rpa-verification.md

 - **Route is ineligible**: The term has the same meaning as in {{RFC4271}}, i.e., "route is ineligible to be installed in Loc-RIB and will be excluded from the next phase of route selection."
 - **AS-path**: This term defines a sequence of ASes listed in the BGP UPDATE AS_PATH or AS4_PATH attribute.
 This document uses the terms AS-path, AS_PATH, and AS4_PATH interchangeably.
-- **Weakly Valid**: This is one of the verification results of using RPA objects to verify AS_PATH, indicating that at least one AS in the path is validated as VALID by RDA, while all other ASes yield an UNKNOWN verification result.
+- **Weakly Valid**: This is one of the verification results of using RPA objects to verify AS_PATH, indicating that at least one AS in the path is validated as VALID by RPA, while all other ASes yield an UNKNOWN verification result.
 - **VRPP**: Validated RPA Payload (see {{RoutePathAuthorizations}}).

 # Route Path Authorizations (RPA) {#RoutePathAuthorizations}